Jaimilit/CrossFit-Signup/README.md

 ## Code
 The structure and the code of the project was based on two walkthroughs by the Code Institute:

-Hello Django - I created CRUD functionalities based on the examples of this walkthrough.
+* Hello Django - I created CRUD functionalities based on the examples of this walkthrough.
 [Django Documenation](https://www.djangoproject.com/) was used to provide examples of code solutions and Django functionality.
-[Bootstrap Documenation](https://getbootstrap.com/)  was used to provide examples of Bootstrap functionality and building blocks.
+* [Bootstrap Documenation](https://getbootstrap.com/)  was used to provide examples of Bootstrap functionality and building blocks.
-[Code Institute WalkThroughs](https://codeinstitute.net/se/) walkthrough as inspiration and code examples, the code institute walkthroughs "Hello Django" and "I Think Therefore I Blog" was used.
+* [Code Institute WalkThroughs](https://codeinstitute.net/se/) "Hello Django" and "I Think Therefore I Blog" worked as inspiration and code examples.

 ## Content